Gopiboora12/hackathon/README.md

   This project can be done with 3 languages
   1.We are using html,css and javascript
-  2.It will give some outputs with related inputs which are given as inputs 3.It will some general questions like hi,hello and how are you
+  2.It will give some outputs with related inputs which are given as inputs 3.It will  give some general questions like hi,hello and how are you
 ![flowchart](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSm5X9E8h0kftXOW2B9jORBskdXF12pFKOX_Q&usqp=CAU)

 ## Techstacks used